Lecture 7

 Normalized:

-Different values of xx comptete density.
+Different values of x comptete density.

 No way for model to handle unreasonable inputs, it must give label distribution for all images.